 We are keen to hear and share news of our alumni.
-We produce three newsletters a year, featuring School news and updates and also highlights from the Old Boys’ and Old Girls’ Associations.
+We send out regular communications with School news and updates and also highlights from the Old Boys’ and Old Girls’ Associations.
 Your contribution, feedback and suggestions are always welcome; if you have a story or piece of news that you think others would be interested in, please email the Development Office and send any relevant photos to firstname.lastname@example.org

 Former pupil Dr. Patricia D. Jackson OBE., FRCPCH has recently been honoured with her election as President of the Scottish Paediatric Society in this, its Centenary Year.
 After leaving BRA, Patricia qualified in Medicine from the University of Edinburgh, and then trained in Paediatrics specialising in neuro-developmental disorders.
 She was awarded an OBE in the Queen’s Birthday Honours list in June 2017 for services to children with additional support needs and charity.
 Dr Jackson continues teaching and researching and works with several children’s organisations on a voluntary basis.
 She is proud to have been a founder member of CHAS (Children’s Hospices Across Scotland), is a Board member of ‘The Yard’ an adventure playground for children with special needs, Vice Chair of Down Syndrome Scotland, and past Vice Convener of Children in Scotland.
 Patricia would be delighted to hear from any alumni living and working in Scotland particularly those with a shared interest in children and young people’s health.